 Report directly in-person at one of 10 Direct Reporting sites, which are CBSA staffed marine

 When you contact the TRC, you will be asked about your trip, passengers, and whether you have any goods to declare.
 You must collect the information from each passenger onboard and provide it to the TRC.

-To help ensure minimal wait times for private boat owners/operators reporting their entry into Canada using the CBSA Telephone Reporting Centre (TRC), we recommend that you pre-register your personal and travel document information in advance.
+To help ensure minimal wait times for private boat owners/operators reporting their entry into Canada using the CBSA TRC, we recommend that you pre-register your personal and travel document information in advance.
 You must provide the following information for each individual on the boat: